cblopez/nmapthon/docs/running_scan.rst

 - No targets to scan are specified.
 - When nmapthon cannot parse the nmap output, due to any type of nmap error that interrupted the execution.
 In this case, the ``NmapScannerError`` will print the nmap error.
 - When no output from nmap is given.
-Should never happen but if it does, the ``NmapScannerError`` will print the nmap error.